medicamina/constitution/README.md

 # Medicamina constitution

 <div style="text-align: justify">This document shall be considered the constitution and the declaration of the corporate organisation medicamina.
-The terms of this constitution will apply to the operational modus operandi of medicamina. </div>
+The terms of this constitution will apply to the modus operandi of medicamina. </div>

 ## Organsational mission